 ..
 SUSTAINABLE DEVELOPMENT ..

-An article Jeremy Hodges for Renewable Energy World
+An article by Jeremy Hodges for Renewable Energy World

 Solar investments eclipsed all other forms of electricity generation in 2017 as China’s green boom accelerated.
 Investors worldwide plowed a record $161 billion into solar energy last year, more than half the investment in all renewables apart from large hydroelectric projects, according to a report jointly published by the United Nations and Bloomberg New Energy Finance.
 Total investment in renewables rose 2 percent to $280 billion.